Kotlin/KEEP/proposals/local-lambda-parameters.md

 Invocation count: 0 <= k <= 1

 The lambda may be executed once or not executed at all.
 The compiler can allow assignment to a captured `val` inside the lambda, because the lambda cannot run more than once.
-But the value cannot be used after the call, because the lambda may not have been executed.

 ```kotlin
 fun useCase1AtMostOnce() {